fmillion-mnsu/cis640-m25/mssql/PYTHON-IN-MSSQL.md

   * `@language`: The language to use.
 For us, it's `Python`.
 The `R` language is also supported on some setups.
   * `@script`: The literal text of your Python script.
 This can be inserted directly as seen here, or it could even come as the result of a database query!
 * The `@input_data_1` parameter contains the string representation of an SQL query.
 The results of this query will be available to the Python script.
+* The `<column_definitions>` MUST be replaced with the actual list of columns your script returns, including the data types.
+This looks exactly like the columns in a `CREATE TABLE` statement.
+  * There is no way to *fully automate* this process - to create a "generic" copy-input-to-output script.
+However, you can use SQL Server's ability to generate `CREATE` scripts to quickly discover the exact types of each field of your input table.

 As you may have noticed the `InputDataSet` variable contains the entire result from the input data, and the script expects you to set `OutputDataSet` if you want to return tabular data.